timquinlan/nginxplus-loadbalancing/README.md

     $ ab -c200 -n200 http://localhost:8080/

 Notice now the traffic is proxied in a much less orderly pattern.
+Since we are sending so much more traffic, each upstream may have a different response time.
+The logging is configured with some of NGINX+'s additional metrics as such:
+    'uct="$upstream_connect_time" '
+    'urt="$upstream_response_time" '
+    'uht="$upstream_header_time"  '
+    'uln="$upstream_response_length" '

+When we look at the access log, notice the fields for uct, urt, uht and uln.
+Least_time can act on either the time to get the first header OR the time to the last byte of the proxy_pass.
+The lower the Upstream Response Time OR Upstream Header Time are, the more likely that server is to get traffic proxied to it.

     192.168.32.1 - - [14/Apr/2023:15:41:42 +0000] "GET / HTTP/1.0" 200 7215 "-" "" "ApacheBench/2.3" "-" "localhost" sn="_" rt=0.019 ua="192.168.32.3:80" us="200" uct="0.014" urt="0.019" uht="0.019"  uln="7215" cs=- 383801db607a6cc95e99fb7c28129f4a